While Coinbase takes extensive security measures

 Also, never disclose your password to anyone.
 A Coinbase employee will NEVER ask for your password.

-Take advantage of the 2-step verification services we offer, either an extra SMS login code, or the authentication apps provided by Google and Authy.
+Take advantage of the 2-factor authentication (2FA) services we offer, either an extra SMS login code, or a TOTP app like Google Authenticator or a security key.
 This can be enabled on your Security

-page by adding Google Authenticator or a phone number.
-You can also enable 2-step verification codes when sending
+page by adding Authenticator or a phone number.
+You can also enable 2-factor authentication codes when sending

 as an extra security measure.

-If your email provider offers this functionality, consider adding 2-step verification to the email address you use to log in to Coinbase.
-Do not use VOIP, Google Voice, or other phone providers that send you 2-step verification messages via email to the address you use to log in to Coinbase.
+If your email provider offers this functionality, consider adding 2FA to the email address you use to log in to Coinbase.
+Do not use VOIP, Google Voice, or other phone providers that send you 2FA messages via email to the address you use to log in to Coinbase.

 in your browser, and only ever use this link to access the website.
 Be sure to check for the "lock" symbol appearing in your browser's address bar when you access Coinbase which indicates that your connection is secure.
 If this symbol is not present, double check the URL.